fenixbrood/UWPCommunityToolkit/readme.md

 ===

-This fork will include a Scaffolder for a model
+This fork will include a Scaffolder for a model.

+Now it include properites of type

+String, Int, DateTimeOffset